Permissionless-Software-Foundation/bch-dex/dev-docs/specification.md

 ### P2WDB

 - **POST /p2wdb** - This POST REST API endpoint will be called by a webhook generated from the P2WDB.
 This will notify the `bch-dex` that a new entry has been added to the P2WDB that matches the `appId` of `swap-<chain>`, where `<chain>` has a value of `avax`, `bch`, or `ecash`.
 It's a new entry that should be evaluated for inclusion in the `bch-dex` local database.
-Based on the `dataType` property, the data is routed to either create a new Offer or a new Counter Offer.
+Based on the `dataType` property, the data is routed to either create a new Offer or to process a new Counter Offer.

 ## Adapters